forthright/vile/CONTRIBUTING.md

 By participating in this project you agree to our [Code of Conduct](CODE_OF_CONDUCT.md).

-## Project Tenets

-* :rainbow: Provide an open and extensible platform for any type of software analysis
-* :seedling: Help maintain and foster an open and inclusive community around code quality
-* :vhs: Distill various types of software analysis into a language independent data format
-* :tada: Support and complement existing tooling (linters, complexity tools, etc.)
-* :nut_and_bolt: Create new open source libraries and plugins

 ## Submitting Issues

 Current issue tracker is on [GitHub](https://github.com/forthright/ferret/issues).